dabreegster/talks/aiuk_ltn_short/slides.md

   -  The cells show if it's possible to drive through or not!
   -  (Barring data quality / bugs)
 - There's no magic / AI.
 It's explainable, and thus trustworthy

+(Also, it's very rewarding to work on this -- quick visual feedback)

+## Takeaway for shorter talk

+- What stuff doesn't work well yet

 ## Conclusion